-All pieces in a mailing must meet the standards in 201.1.0, Physical Standards for Machinable Letters and Cards, and 201.3.0, Physical Standards for Machinable and Automation Letters and Cards, and must be sorted together to the finest extent required for the price claimed.
-The definitions of a mailing and permissible combinations are in 1.0, General Information for Mail Preparation.
+All pieces in a mailing must meet the standards in 201.1.0, and 201.3.0, and must be sorted together to the finest extent required for the price claimed.
+The definitions of a mailing and permissible combinations are in 1.0.